-Losing a loved one is always a difficult time in life so, if the person’s Estate is not going to be divided how their loved one’s thought, it can make their death even more difficult.
+Losing a loved one is always a difficult.
+Things can be even worse if you think your loved one's Estate is not going to be divided how they wanted it to be.

-Our Probate Solicitors can provide you with advice and guidance throughout this time, to help try and resolve any disputes as efficiently and sympathetically as possible.
+Our Probate Solicitors are specialists in their field, and can provide you with the expert advice and guidance to help resolve any disputes as efficiently and sympathetically as possible.

 In England and Wales, the law recognises that everyone’s Will should reflect their own personal wishes.
 Therefore, if after someone has died, you think that their Will wasn’t made properly, you may be able to contest it.